rome/tools/crates/rome_diagnostics/CONTRIBUTING.md

 }
 ```

+In order to add advices to a diagnostic, you can either use some of the helper
+types in the `rome_diagnostics::v2` module (`CodeFrameAdvice`, `CommandAdvice`,
+`DiffAdvice`, `LogAdvice`), or implement the `Advices` trait yourself if you
+want more control over how the advices are recorded (this can be useful to
+optimize the performance of a diagnostic by reducing how much memory it
+allocates).

 The category may also require some special care if you're declaring a new one,
 since all diagnostic categories have to be statically registered you'll need to
 add it to `crates/rome_diagnostics_categories/src/categories.rs`